CaptainArbitrary/CompactWorkTab/README.md

 # Compatibility

-This mod is has been tested and found to be nicely compatible with [Numbers](https://steamcommunity.com/sharedfiles/filedetails/?id=1414302321), [Priority Master](https://steamcommunity.com/sharedfiles/filedetails/?id=1994006442) and [Grouped Pawns Lists](https://steamcommunity.com/sharedfiles/filedetails/?id=2340773428).
+This mod has been tested and found to be nicely compatible with [Numbers](https://steamcommunity.com/sharedfiles/filedetails/?id=1414302321), [Priority Master](https://steamcommunity.com/sharedfiles/filedetails/?id=1994006442) and [Grouped Pawns Lists](https://steamcommunity.com/sharedfiles/filedetails/?id=2340773428).
 It's _technically_ also compatible with [Fluffy's Work Tab](https://steamcommunity.com/sharedfiles/filedetails/?id=725219116) (from which this mod took inspiration), but if you run them both at the same time Fluffy's mod will override the functionality of this one, so I recommend you don't do that.

 # A Note about Numbers